On equilibrium states of fluid membranes: A deforming fluid--elastic membrane

 Multiplying the first equation in \eqref{NSstat} with $\bu$, integrating over $\Gamma$ and integrating by parts brings us to the energy equality

 We see that the kinetic energy of the lateral flow decays for all motions with $\bD_\Gamma(\bu)\neq0$.
 Therefore, the equilibrium flow must satisfy the \emph{second equilibrium condition}:

 `Tangentially rigid' motions satisfying \eqref{cond1} and \eqref{Killing} correspond to Killing vector fields on manifolds~\cite{eisenhart1997riemannian,sakai1996riemannian}.
 A non-zero Killing field generates a continuous one-parameter group of transformations $\Gamma\to\Gamma$ which are isometries, and the ability of $\Gamma$ to support it is a \emph{geometric} constraint.
-In particular, among 2D compact closed surfaces only those of genus 0 and 1 may have non-zero Killing fields and the corresponding group of transformations is 1 parameter with the exception of surfaces of constant curvature (i.e. those isometric to a sphere), which have the 3 parameter group~\cite{myers1936isometries}.
-Moreover, the intrinsic geometry of such surfaces is rotationally symmetric, see e.g. \cite{eisenhart1997riemannian} and \cite[lemma~0.1]{chen2006note}.
-Additional assumptions on the Gauss curvature ensure (see \cite{nirenberg1953weyl} where the proof is given if $K>0$ on $\Gamma$ or more recent treatment in \cite{engman2004note}) that there is a unique smooth isometric embedding of such surface into $\mathbb{R}^3$ as a classical surface of revolution.
-We have not found results in the literature from which one may conclude that without additional assumptions on $K$ the classical surface of revolution is the only representation in $\R^3$ of a connected compact closed smooth surface with Killing field, although such conclusion looks very plausible.
+In particular, among 2D compact closed surfaces only those of genus 0 and 1 may have non-zero Killing fields and the corresponding group of transformations is 1 with the exception of surfaces of constant curvature, i.e. those isometric to a sphere (3 parameter group) or a flat torus (2 parameter group)~\cite{myers1936isometries}.
+Moreover, the intrinsic geometry of such surfaces is rotationally symmetric, see e.g. Ref.\cite{eisenhart1997riemannian} and lemma~0.1 in Ref.\cite{chen2006note}.
+Additional assumptions on the Gauss curvature ensure (see Ref. \cite{nirenberg1953weyl} where the proof is given if $K>0$ on $\Gamma$ or more recent treatment in Ref.\cite{engman2004note}) that there is a unique smooth isometric embedding of such surface into $\mathbb{R}^3$ as a classical surface of revolution.
+We have not found results in the literature from which one may conclude that without additional assumptions on $K$ the classical surface of revolution is the only representation in $\R^3$ of a connected compact closed smooth surface with a Killing field, although such conclusion looks very plausible.
+We note that Killing fields often appear in the studies of fluid equations on manifolds\cite{jankuhn2018incompressible,reuther2018solving,olshanskii2019penalty,samavaki2020navier,pruss2021navier}.